dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * generateKeys(keysize) returns (sk, pk).
 Randomized algo.
   * sign(sk, msg) returns sig.
 Randomized algo.
   * verify(pk, msg, sig) returns isValid.
 Deterministic algo.
-  * Valid signatures verify and you cant' forge signatures.
+  * Valid signatures verify and you can't forge signatures.
 * We use hash of msg as input to the digital signature.
-* If you sign a hash pointer at the end of the blockchain, you're siging the entire contents of the blockchain.
+* If you sign a hash pointer at the end of the blockchain, you're signing the entire contents of the blockchain.
 * Bitcoin uses ECDSA for digital signing.
 Randomness is very impt to generating the keys and signing the keys.

 **Decentralized Identity Management**